-Becca Green, APR, Rock Region METRO director of public engagement, joined the organization in July 2015 and is responsible for strategic planning, public relations, collateral and content development, governmental affairs, media buying, website and social media management, community outreach and more.
+Becca Green, APR, Rock Region METRO chief communications officer, joined the organization in July 2015 and is responsible for strategic planning, public relations, collateral and content development, governmental affairs, media buying, website and social media management, community outreach and more.
 Prior to her current role, Green served six years as director of marketing and communications at ACCESS, a Little Rock-based nonprofit serving individuals with learning and developmental disabilities.
 She managed several hospitality industry accounts and media relations for Gov. Mike Beebe’s inauguration at the Little Rock-based communications firm CJRW.
 Green served two years as director of marketing and public relations at Arkansas Repertory Theatre, Arkansas’ largest and oldest professional regional theater.
 She has been a member of the Public Relations Society of America since 2005 and served as the 2016 president for the Arkansas chapter.
 She is a graduate of the Little Rock Regional Chamber of Commerce Leadership Greater Little Rock Class XXX.

-Sharon Hill, METRO on-demand and special services manager, joined METRO in April 1994.
+Sharon Hill, senior manager of on-demand and Links paratransit service, joined METRO in April 1994.
 She is responsible for supervising and directing the daily operations of METRO Connect microtransit on-demand service.
 Hill is the former METRO paratransit manager, having served in that role for eight years.
 She leads the METRO Mobility Advisory Council.

 Raymond Jones joined METRO in April 2007 as a bus operator.
 In 2013, he was promoted to METRO service supervisor; in 2018, he was promoted to lead supervisor; and in 2019, he was promoted to River Cities Travel Center manager.
 As the travel center manager, Jones is responsible for managing daily bus service operation at the travel center, monitoring safety and security protocols and serving as the main METRO vendor liaison at the travel center.